-September 4, 2017 marked my 2nd natural hair anniversary!
-Its been two years since I got the rest of my relaxed ends trimmed off.
-I had just graduated from college four months prior and was ready to take on my first “big girl” job in NYC.
-My hair, after the relaxed ends were trimmed, was shoulder length and I was nervous, but ready to embark on this new journey.
+September 4, 2017, marked my 2nd natural hair anniversary!
+It’s been two years since I got the rest of my relaxed ends cut.
+I had just graduated from college four months prior and was ready to take on my first “big girl” job in NYC.Β My hair, after the relaxed ends were trimmed, was shoulder length and I was nervous but ready to embark on this new journey.

 I believe starting my natural hair journey in NYC worked in my favor and is a naturalistas dream.
-You’re constantly seeing women who’re confidently rocking afros, braid-out’s, senegalese twists and more.
-My job also encouraged rocking your natural hair, and even created events around celebrating black beauty (e.g. EssenceFest).
+You’re constantly seeing women who are confidently rocking afros, braid-outs, senegalese twists, and more.
+My job also encouraged rocking your natural hair and even created events around celebrating black beauty (e.g. EssenceFest).
 Embarking my journey in NYC was the most empowering experience.
 I learned so much from other naturalistas and felt, for the first time, confident in wearing my natural hair 24/7.

-My first year was all about learning what products and techniques worked best for my hair.
-This year was definitely my most creative, as I was trying to find styles that I not only liked, but could also do with ease.
+My first year was about learning what products and techniques worked best for my hair.
+This year was my most creative, as I was trying to find styles that I not only liked but could also do with ease.

 Reflection on my Natural Hair Journey